GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-### 13.2 The Economic Reality
+### 13.2 The Economic & Social Reality

 Robots will create RoboTorq whether we track them or not.

 If we don’t, value leaks upward: untracked automation inflates asset values for the ultra-rich while humans wait on unemployment checks.

-Factories hum, workers starve, and the dollar decays in the power vacuum that follows.
+Factories hum, workers lag, tax revenue drops, debt is monetized, and the dollar decays in the process.

 If we *do* track RoboTorq — if we tether every joule of robotic labor to verifiable work — we can grow with it instead of being displaced by it.

 Robonomics isn’t claiming to be the *only* path forward for robotic labor.
-It’s the only one built on **sound money**, not on mass, unfunded unemployment.
+It’s the only one built on **sound money**, rather than mass, unfunded unemployment.

 ---